DanCardin/cappa/docs/source/comparison.md

 from a given set of CLI arguments, rather than describing an arbitrarily shaped CLI.

-It does appear to support subcommands and positional arguments, but it's (imo) done sort of weirdly, which seems to be the result of bolting the CLI parsing onto pydantic rather than the other way around.
+It does appear to support subcommands and positional arguments, but it's (imo) done sort of weirdly; which seems to be the result of bolting the CLI parsing onto pydantic rather than the other way around.

 There appear to be a lot of maybe convenient automatic parsing features that translate arguments from various json or other input formats into the model fields.
 If you **dont**